Robbie Coleman

-Robert "Robbie" Coleman (born 3 August 1990) is an Australian rugby union player who plays for the NOLA Gold in Major League Rugby (MLR).
+Robert Coleman (born 3 August 1990) is an Australian rugby union player who plays for the NOLA Gold in Major League Rugby (MLR).

 Coleman left the Brumbies after being granted a release at the end of the 2016 Super Rugby season.
 His playing position is either fly-half, centre or full-back.
 He made his Brumbies debut during the 2010 Super 14 season against the Reds in Canberra.